standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 said Bumpus.
 “Mine will not bear hearing as yours will.
 My real book is where we know it is.”

-{94}“Why, yours will do as well, Dickie,” said
+“Why, yours will do as well, Dickie,” said
 Emily.
 “Much better, I am afraid.
 You can see that Nicholas is too frightened to read his, now that the moment comes.
 And perhaps it is a good sign.